 Based on those criteria, here are the VPNs we suggest for streaming SBS Australia while outside the country:

-NordVPN gives you access to a massive server network: 5,200+ servers in 62 countries, including 204 servers in Australia alone.
+NordVPN gives you access to a massive server network: 5,500+ servers in 58 countries, including more than 250 servers in Australia alone.
 They’re the biggest provider in the industry and always growing, with specialty servers that have settings configured for use-cases like P2P.
 256-bit AES encryption with 5 protocols and further advanced options gives you plenty of security and power to punch through harsh censorships and tough geo-blocks.

 You can up your security even more, too, with custom DNS settings, an automatic kill switch, and DNS leak test; plus optional security toggles that can block ads and malware.
 NordVPN is available for Windows, Mac OS, Linux, Android iOS, Router, and RaspBerryPi – and since you can connect to up to 6 devices, you could have one of each operating system and still access SBS on them all.